wilbertom/contracts/README.md

 that can be used anywhere.
 Now never again will you write `if n == 0: raise Excep...`.

-Also as a nice side effect, we get some really nice syntax that document our functions.
+Also as a side effect, we get some really nice syntax that documents our functions.

 A function can have more that one `ensure` and more than one `require`.
-Make sure that the return value and input parameters match the signature of you `conditions`.
+Make sure that the return value and input parameters match the signature of your `conditions`.

 ## Built-in Conditions